 The focus of our sponsoring commitments is on the thematic areas of sports, culture and competence.
 In these areas, we support various projects and organisations.
 For example, as part of a long-standing partnership, we provide backing to the junior talent of FC Vaduz.
-As a partner to the Liechtenstein Olympic Committee, we are the main sponsor of the "Nacht des Sports" (Night of Sports), at which the "LLB Sport Award" is also presented.
-And we are a presenting partner at the "Olympic Day", a sporting event held annually for all fourth- and fifth-grade school classes in Liechtenstein.
-To emphasise our strong links to the local economy, we present the "LLB SME Award" in cooperation with the Liechtenstein Chamber of Commerce.
+As a partner to the Liechtenstein Olympic Committee, we are the main sponsor of the “Nacht des Sports” (Night of Sports), at which the “LLB Sport Award” is also presented.
+And we are a presenting partner at the “Olympic Day”, a sporting event held annually for all fourth- and fifth-grade school classes in Liechtenstein.
+To emphasise our strong links to the local economy, we present the “LLB SME Award” in cooperation with the Liechtenstein Chamber of Commerce.
 This award is normally presented every two years and supports small and medium-sized enterprises.
 These events could either not take place or took place in a different format in the reporting year because of the coronavirus pandemic.
 We will, however, continue to be there as a partner in future.
-We were able though to present the "LLB Business Day Award" as planned.
-With this award, the LLB Group honours successful women entrepreneurs on the Business Day for Women in Vaduz.
+The Business Day for Women in Vaduz, by contrast, went ahead as planned, with the “LLB Business Day Award” in the category of “Lifetime Achievement” being presented.

 Bank Linth also supports a range of organisations, with a similar focus on the three thematic areas of sports, culture and competence.
-Among other things, it supports the Walensee stage in Walenstadt and Knie's Kinderzoo in Rapperswil, and is a financial partner of the WIN4 Campus in Winterthur.
+Besides acting already as sponsor to the Kulturtreff Rotfarb (a cultural centre) in Uznach, Knie’s Kinderzoo in Rapperswil-Jona and the Flumserberg mountain lifts, it entered into a new agreement in 2021 with the Unihockey Club HC Rychenberg in Winterthur.

 LLB Österreich makes donations to numerous organisations engaged in the areas of art, culture and community service.
 It is also a member of various friends or supporters associations, including those of the Burgtheater, the Leopold Museum and the Albertina.
-In 2020, the year of the coronavirus pandemic, the bank additionally supported and promoted local Austrian institutions (including the Vienna Boys’ Choir) and traditional companies.
+In 2021, the bank once again supported and targeted donations at local Austrian institutions (including the Vienna Boys’ Choir) and traditional companies.

 The non-profit Future Foundation

-The "Zukunftsstiftung der Liechtensteinischen Landesbank AG" (the Future Foundation of Liechtensteinische Landesbank AG), which was founded in 2011 as part of our 150th anniversary celebrations, supports commitment to social and ecological sustainability in everyday life.
+The “Zukunftsstiftung der Liechtensteinischen Landesbank AG” (the Future Foundation of Liechtensteinische Landesbank AG), which was founded in 2011 as part of our 150th anniversary celebrations, supports commitment to social and ecological sustainability in everyday life.
 We support organisations and non-profit projects that improve living and working conditions and promote self-responsibility.
-Besides this, we promote projects dedicated to environmental protection.
+We also promote projects dedicated to environmental protection.
 We focus on innovations in the areas of knowledge transfer as well as the integration and implementation of social entrepreneurship.

 Trust, responsibility and reliability are important to the LLB Group.
-The company is closely connected to the people and the economy of Liechtenstein and the other home markets of the LLB Group.
-In addition to project-specific contributions amounting to CHF 29'000, the Future Foundation contributed to society by donating a total of CHF 85'500 to 24 social organisations in 2020.
-The Future Foundation is a member of the network of the "Vereinigung liechtensteinischer gemeinnütziger Stiftungen" (Association of Liechtenstein Non-Profit Foundations), which aims to promote the idea of entrepreneurial philanthropy.
+The company is closely connected to the people as well as the economy of Liechtenstein and our other home markets.
+In addition to project-specific contributions amounting to CHF 62’000, the Future Foundation contributed to society by donating a total of CHF 85’500 to 24 social organisations in 2021.
+The Future Foundation is a member of the network of the “Vereinigung liechtensteinischer gemeinnütziger Stiftungen” (Association of Liechtenstein Non-Profit Foundations), which aims to promote the idea of entrepreneurial philanthropy.

 Through its annual donations to a set circle of social institutions in Liechtenstein, the Future Foundation helps to maintain healthy social structures in the country.
 Providing additional funding to individual projects helps innovative ideas in the area of social and ecological development in the LLB Group’s market regions to be realised in practice.

-Over the past ten years, the Future Foundation has made almost 190 donations and contributions to roughly 60 projects, in all totalling over CHF 1.3 million.
-The projects receiving funding contributions are targeted and located in the market regions of LLB and Bank Linth (Liechtenstein and eastern Switzerland) as well as LLB Österreich.
-In 2020, the Future Foundation supported the following projects:
+Over the past decade, the Future Foundation has made over 210 donations and contributions to over 60 projects, in all totalling around CHF 1.5 million.
+The projects receiving funding contributions are targeted and located in the market regions of LLB and Bank Linth (Liechtenstein and eastern Switzerland) as well as LLB (Österreich).
+In 2021, the Future Foundation supported the following projects: